jo-kapi/DM2008-Materials/README.md

 • Confidence through process and iteration
 • Embracing debugging and “productive confusion” as part of learning

-⸻
+The accompanying slides to this course can be [viewed here](https://slides.com/joanneho/dm2008-s1-2526/fullscreen).

+---

-© jo+kapi / Nanyang Technological University, Singapore
+© jo+kapi | Nanyang Technological University, Singapore

 For teaching and learning purposes only.